 Snow closure or delayed opening decisions are typically made by 5 a.m. so that an announcement can be disseminated by 5:30 a.m.
 To ensure information is readily available, announcements will be shared as follows:

+Weather conditions can change quickly, so please look for updates from the university on closures, delayed openings or early closures.
 In all cases, faculty and staff should use their best judgment about how safe it is to travel based on the conditions near their homes.
-Please inform your supervisor (by e-mail or phone) if you are not able to come in to the office.
+Please inform your supervisor (by e-mail or phone) if weather conditions impact your ability to be in the office.

 Radio and TV outlets typically report on our closures, though we cannot guarantee the timeliness of those reports.
 AM radio stations KIRO 710 and KOMO 1000 and FM stations KNKX 88.5 and KUOW 94.9 air snow closure announcements.
 Local television stations KOMO, KING, KIRO, KONG, KCPQ and Northwest Cable News also announce school closures.